 Games I’ll Try

 Crowfall.
 No change from last year.
+[Literally: This text is exactly the same as last year, nothing has changed in one entire year.]
 Still sick of hearing about it, still don’t think I will like it, still think it will be “old” by the time it launches, but am still interested in trying it out.
 I actually won a month of free playing time so I will definitely be checking it out if it ever deigns to launch.

 Games I’m Undecided About